dstl/eleatics/KR/index.md

 # Knowledge Representation

+"*Collaborative and distributed knowledge representation*" could be a job description for [linked data](https://en.wikipedia.org/wiki/Linked_data).
+Linked data models are eminently suitable for [automated reasoning](https://en.wikipedia.org/wiki/Automated_reasoning), but some consideration needs to be given to representing these same models for people as well.

+## Concepts
+It will be necessary to classify concepts for the purpose of reasoning.
+For example, we might want to consider some of the premises in an argument as *evidence*, and some of the conclusions as *hypotheses*.
+We'll use [SKOS](https://www.w3.org/TR/skos-primer/) for this purpose.

-### HTML
+## HTML
-We want arguments that make sense to both humans and machines.
-An argument can be laid out text as on a web page for the human reader that
-is made accessible to a machine reasoning agent through [semantic mark-up](https://en.wikipedia.org/wiki/Semantic_HTML).
+Facts laid out as text as on a web page for the human reader can be made accessible to a machine through [semantic mark-up](https://en.wikipedia.org/wiki/Semantic_HTML).
 In particular, [RDFa](https://en.wikipedia.org/wiki/RDFa) allows [linked data](https://en. wikipedia.org/wiki/Linked_data) to be embedded in HTML.

 * [A general purpose RDFa extractor](https://github.com/dstl/eleatics/wiki/RDFa)